-Marketing Charges and money received or any reimbursement for expenses.
+Exclude: Marketing Charges and money received or any reimbursement for expenses.

-Item 8a - Payment Owed at Beginning of 2010
+Item 8a - Payment Owed at Beginning of 2011 (BOY)

-Record the amount owed to this operation at the beginning of 2010 for commodities sold on either cash markets or under a production/marketing contract in any year prior to 2010.
+Record the amount owed to this operation at the beginning of 2011 for commodities sold and delivered/removed on either cash markets or under a marketing/production contract in any year prior to 2011.

-Item 8a(i) - Money Received in 2010 for Prior Production
+Item 8a(i) - Money Received in 2011 for Prior Production

-Record the amount received during 2010, for commodities produced and either sold for cash or removed/marketed under contract in any year prior to 2010.
-Verify that these deferred receipts are NOT included in Marketing Contracts (Item 2), Production Contracts (Item 4), or cash sales (Item 5).
-This amount should not be greater than Item 8a.
+Record the dollar amount received during 2011 from amount recorded in Item 8a above.
+Verify that these deferred receipts are NOT included in Marketing Contracts (Item 2), Production Contracts (Item 4), or Cash Sales (Item 5) recorded on this year's questionnaire.
+This amount should be equal to or less than Item 8a.

-Item 8b - Payment Owed at End of 2010
+Item 8b - Payment Owed at End of 2011 (EOY)

-Record the amount owed to this operation at the end of 2010 for commodities sold on either cash markets or under a production/marketing contract in 2010, or any prior year.
-This amount should include
+Record the amount owed to this operation at the end of 2011 for commodities sold and delivered/removed on either cash markets or under a marketing/production contract in 2011 or any prior year.
+This amount should include both:

-- Any amounts that the operation was owed for crops or livestock produced and sold in 2010 for which the operation has not received payment.
+- Any amounts that the operation was owed for crops or livestock sold and delivered in 2011 for which the operation has not received payment.
 This can be computed for each commodity under marketing (Item 2) and production (Item 4) contracts by going back to those items, multiplying column 3 by column 5 and then subtracting column 6.
-There is no way to compute this for commodities sold in cash or open market sales. - any balances the operation is owed for crops or livestock produced in 2009 or before.
+There is no way to compute this for commodities sold in cash or open market sales. - Any balances the operation is owed for crops or livestock sold and delivered in previous years.
 This is simply the difference between 8a and 8a(i).

-Question Corresponding Version 1 (CRR) Item
+ltem # Corresponding Version 1 (CRR) Item

-Item 1 1
+1 1

-Item 2 2
+2 2

-Item 3 3
+3 3

-Item 4 4
+4 4

-Items 5a-51 5a-51
+5a - 5l 5a - 5l

-Item 5m 5m+5n+5o+5p
+5m 5m + 5n + 5o + 5p

-Item 5n 5q
+5n 5q

-Item 6 6
+6 6

-Item 7 7
+7 7

-Item 8 8
+8a, 8b 8a, 8b

-Section E - Other Farm-Related Income
+5.6 Section E - Other Farm Related Income

-A farm operation's gross income includes payments received from the production and sale of crop and livestock commodities, but it can also include payments received through government agricultural programs as well as payments from ancillary activities that are part of the farm business, such as custom work provided to other farmers; recreation and agri-tourism activities on the farm; sales of forest products, farm machinery, or farm land; insurance payments; cooperative patronage dividends; or sales of good processed on the farm from farm commodities.
+A farm operation's gross income includes payments received from the production and sale of crop and livestock commodities, but it can also include payments received through government agricultural programs as well as payments from ancillary activities that are part of the farm business, such as custom work provided to other farmers; recreation and agri-tourism activities on the farm; sales of forest products, farm machinery, or farm land; insurance payments; cooperative patronage dividends; or sales of goods processed on the farm from farm commodities.
 This section is intended to track that other farm-related income.